Wednesday, October 6, 2010

 Though lighter weight WOA looks superior, limitation of no industry standard profiles for complex services in WOA advises not to ignore SOA.
 There is more work to be done in WOA world to figure out how governance, security, orchestration and others issues look like.

-Leo Shuster, REST should be used when performance and simplicity are paramount, very less security is required and no complex interaction between consumer and services are necessary.
+According to Leo Shuster, REST should be used when performance and simplicity are paramount, very less security is required and no complex interaction between consumer and services are necessary.
 In other cases SOA can be a better choice.

 Thursday, November 13, 2008